 She joined Health Education England in April 2017 as Head of Library & Knowledge Services and Technology Enhanced Learning across the Midlands and the East of England.
 In this role, she is one of four regional librarians for the NHS in England.
 Ruth is also the lead nationally for NHS libraries in England on patient and public information, with a focus on health literacy.

 Ruth is policy lead for the Health Libraries Group and her PhD is on the politics of public involvement in the NHS.
 She is currently writing a book on the role of health literacy in libraries across sectors.

-Professor Allison Littlejohn is Academic Director for Digital Innovation at The Open University, UK and Chair of Learning Technology.
+Professor Allison Littlejohn is the Dean (Learning & Teaching) of the College of Social Sciences, University of Glasgow.
 She is an advocate for the role of libraries in Technology Enhanced Education and a follower of the LILAC activities.